KamilSynowiec/Scouts/README.md

 # Scouts
-this is a website that I have made for Scouts UK
+this is a website that I have made for Scouts UK using React and Node.js